🤝 DAIC partners withPawtato

 Hyperliquid is a Layer 1 blockchain optimized as the foundation for the Hyperliquid perpetual exchange.
 The platform is designed to operate fully on-chain and is focused on providing lightning fast performance alongside a seamless user experience.

-Like all decentralized exchanges, the Hyperliquid DEX is fully non-custodial and employs an orderbook like dYdX, therefore eliminating front running and MEV attacks that AMM-based platforms like Uniswap and others are susceptible to.
+Hyperliquid is designed as a non-custodial, fully on-chain order book exchange and employs an orderbook like dYdX, therefore eliminating front running and MEV attacks that AMM-based platforms like Uniswap and others are susceptible to.

 In addition to its L1 and underlying exchange, Hyperliquid leverages the utility of an EVM asset bridge, various funding mechanisms for user onboarding, API servers to increase connectivity, as well as a decentralized clearinghouse for trade management.
 This overall structure is designed to facilitate efficient trading, improve liquidity, and ensure robust security for end users.

-The Hyperliquid team claims their blockchain is able to conduct up to 20,000 transactions per second with <0.5 second block latency.
+Hyperliquid documentation now claims HyperCore supports approximately 200,000 orders per second, with median end-to-end latency around 0.2 seconds for geographically co-located clients.
 Furthermore, Hyperliquid allows up to 50x leverage (while the maximum on dYdX is 20x) and has no gas fees and minimal trading fees (maker and taker fees vary depending on total volume traded), making the exchange very inexpensive.

 The DEX also allows users to make use of a wide range of order types and even offers the ability to copy the best market making strategies via specialized Hyperliquid vaults.
 Normally these features are only available to exchange operators and market makers, but Hyperliquid felt it was necessary to democratize their access to anyone.